herumi/xbyak/doc/usage.md

 ## Label
-Two kinds of Label are supported.
-(String literal and Label class).
+Two types of labels are supported: string literals and the `Label` class.

 ### String literal
 ```cpp